maxencevallee/maxencevallee/README.md

 👋 Bonjour,

-I'm Maxence, I'm front-end web developer & UI designer based in Chartres, France.
+I'm Maxence, I'm front-end web developer & UI/UX designer based in Chartres, France.

 <!---
 maxencevallee/maxencevallee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.